ElderlyPassionFruit/compression-sorts/README.md

 ## How can you look at the test results?

+### On your own hardware

+First, run the benchmarks from the previous paragraph.
+After that, tables with test results (in .csv format) will be located in the tests_results directory.

 Fill free to use [research.ipynb](research.ipynb) jupyter notebook.

 If you just execute both benchmarks and after that execute **Run All**, the program will draw many graphs showing the current efficiency of the algorithms on various tests.

+### On my hardware

-Also you can look at the test results on my hardware, they are in the [research_with_results](https://github.com/ElderlyPassionFruit/compression-sorts/tree/research-with-results) branch, in the notebook **research.ipynb** and in the **tests_results** directory.
+You can also look at the results of tests performed on my hardware.

+They are in [research_with_results](https://github.com/ElderlyPassionFruit/compression-sorts/tree/research-with-results) branch, in the notebook **research.ipynb** and in the **tests_results** directory.

 Characteristics of my hardware: